Student governments in the United States: Demographics

-Totalled, ASGA estimates Student Governments to have more than $2 billion.
+Totaled, ASGA estimates Student Governments to have more than $2 billion in funds.

 Most American student governments are "official, on-campus organizations" recognized by their institutions.
 But particularly in California, Minnesota, and Oregon, the "Associated Students, Inc." are non-profit corporations that operate independently of the institution, yet remain beholden to institution rules and regulations.
 They sometimes derive part of their funding through the sale of services such as "discount cards" that students can use at local establishments.

 Average voter turnout in all 4,700 student governments nationwide is in the range of 4 percent, according to the ASGA SG database.
 This number is negatively skewed by poor participation overall in SG at the more than 2,000 American community and technical colleges which have larger commuter and non-traditional populations and therefore have less emphasis on traditional student services and programs such as student government.
 State universities and colleges tend to have a 10-15 percent voter turnout, while private colleges tend to be 15-20 percent, but can have much higher totals, sometimes into 40 percent or higher, according to ASGA.
 Online voting is used by 72% of American student governments, according to ASGA's 2012 SG Elections nationwide research study.

 Among 2017-18 student body presidents, according to ASGA's database which is updated annually, 48.62% are women and 51.38% are men.